nazdridoy/llm-proxy/README.md

 ## Logging

-Logs are automatically created in the `logs/` directory with the format:
+Logs are automatically created in the `logs/` directory with session-based logging.
+Each server session creates a single log file with the format:
 ```
-YYYY-MM-DD-<profile>-<version>-log.log
+YYYYMMDDHHMMSS_<sessionID>.log
 ```

-Example: `2024-01-15-openai-v5-log.log`
+Example: `20250704062359_b8fae66f.log`

+### Session-Based Logging

+- **Single File Per Session**: All API interactions within a server session are logged to one file
+- **Persistent Session ID**: Each server instance gets a unique session ID that persists from start to shutdown
+- **Comprehensive Coverage**: All requests, responses, errors, and session events are logged together
+- **Easy Analysis**: Review all interactions for a specific server run in one place

 ### Log Format

 Each log entry contains:
 - Timestamp
+- Session ID and session start time
 - Request details (method, URL, headers, body)
 - Target URL
 - Response details (status, headers, body)
 - Duration
 - Request ID
 - Profile and version information
+- Session events (start, shutdown, errors)

 ### Log Sanitization